zackrdavis/zackrdavis.github.io/md-pages/fonting-with-gans.md

     return input
 ```

 A deeply silly bug almost made me give up on this: I had the inversion search working on the pre-transform mirrored and twisted data.
-Again, amazing how hard this was to see when I wasn't specifically looking for it.
-It wasn't until I visualized all the targets in order that I saw it.
-This hammered home the value of fluency with matpotlib.
-As long as it's a pain, I'm less likely to spot patterns that, at this level of abstraction, just have to be presented visually.
+Amazing how hard this was to see when I wasn't looking for it, even having dealt with it earlier.
+I had to plot the whole grid of targets before I spotted it, and it hammered home the value of easy fluency with matpotlib.

 Anyway, here's the working search, animated in order to convey a fraction of my dawning joy when I fixed the bug.